-Navigating Identity Theft Assistance Benefits in Travel Insurance
+Navigating Identity Theft Claims in Travel Insurance

 Travel insurance serves as a safety net, offering financial protection against unforeseen circumstances during your travels.
 It typically covers expenses related to trip cancellations, medical emergencies, lost luggage, and more.
 However, one lesser-known facet of travel insurance is its coverage for identity theft.